CognitiveScale/cortex-enterprise/README.md

   - DNS Zone: (created as part of the process)
   - Cortex Administrator: Email Address (provided by user)
   - Cortex Administrator: Password (created by user)
-  - Cortex Account Name: (provided by CognitiveScale in welcome email)
+  - Cortex Account Name: (created by user)
   - Cortex Administrator phone number: (provided by user)

-1. Go to [Azure Marketplace][Azure-account] to create a Subscription - Select a "Pay" Azure subscription.
+1. Go to [Azure Marketplace][Azure-account] to create a Subscription - Select a "Pay" Azure subscription or use your existing Azure subscription.
 2. Learn about Azure: [Getting Started with Azure][b6d1b728].
 3. Recieve CognitiveScale welcome email that provides the `cortex license key`, which provides the proxy access to the Cortex Documentation and Cortex Marketplace web portals.
 4. Get started in the Azure portal: